Author Guidelines for Emerald Series and Books

 - All Figures (charts, diagrams and line drawings) should be submitted electronically.

-- Figures should be of clear quality, in black and white and numbered consecutively e.g. Fig. 1, Fig. 2
+- Figures should be of clear quality, and numbered consecutively e.g. Fig. 1, Fig. 2

 - If any figure has sub-parts please label as Fig.1a, Fig.1b